Zoom on the Rugby World Cup

 Zoom on the RWC Rugby World Cup 2023

-This year will be the third time France is hosting the Rugby World Cup.
+2023 was the third time France has hosted the Rugby World Cup.
 The home of Les Tricolores has previously hosted the 2007 Rugby World Cup and the 1991 Rugby World Cup as joint hosts (with England, Ireland, Scotland and Wales).

 The Teams, Who’s Hot & Who’s Not

-The Rugby World 2023 starts on the 8th of September, it consists of 4 pools with 5 teams in each, a total of 20 nations competing for the coveted title of Champion du Monde.
+The Rugby World 2023 started in early September.
+It consisted of 4 pools, each with 5 teams, for a total of 20 nations competing for the coveted title of Champion du Monde.

-Countries attending the World Cup are featured on the official website, along with their ranking.
+Countries participating in the World Cup were featured on their websites, along with their teams’ rankings.
 For detailed information about each national team, visit your specific national rugby website.
-For the France senior men’s team it’s L’Equipe de France.
+For the French senior men’s team, it’s L’équipe de France.
 It’s interesting to see France, the host nation, ranked 3rd, and England 6th, behind Scotland 5th.
-This is already shaping up to be a rugby feast.
+This is shaping up to be a rugby feast, in the meantime, learn more about French rugby, and why France and le ballon ovale are the perfect match.

 48 Matches in 51 days and in 9 Venues